nodeps/nodeps/README.md

 ## Execution

-Copy a psd file to the root directory
+Copy a psd file to the root directory.
 Example: h5.psd

 ```sh